-So what exactly is Black Friday, Small Business Saturday and Cyber Monday?
+Let’s start off by explaining what Black Friday, Small Business Saturday and Cyber Monday is.

 Black Friday is the day immediately after Thanksgiving and is regarded as the first day of the Christmas shopping season: this is when sales really start to increase.
 Retailers have in recent years begun to capitalise on this by offering special discounts and deals and branding them as “Black Friday Sales”.